How To Determine If Your Employee Scheduling Is Too Lean

 Do employees have enough time to add-on to every sale or are they just trying to get people out the door?

-If sales are down, how do your employee hours over this last three months compare to the average of the same three months last year?
+How does your employee scheduling calendar over the last three months compare to the average of the same calendar from the same three months last year?

 How often are you having to call associates to work extra shifts because you’re slammed?